-Red Mallee-eucalyptus socialis N
+Red Mallee - eucalyptus socialis

-Mallees are Eucalyptus plants whose common feature multi-stemmed from the ground.
-There are a few groups like Mallets, and woodland eucalypts, that branching habit, but they start branching from the ground level, while mallees most often don't have one Mallee(Eucalyptus socialis) is a mallee or small tree creamy flowers, narrow leaves and dark grey bark.
-It is areas of South Australia, New South Wales, Western Northern Territory.
+Mallees are Eucalyptus plants whose common feature is that they are multi-stemmed from the ground.
+There are a few other eucalypt groups like Mallets, and woodland eucalypts, that have the branching habit, but they start branching from the trunk above the ground level, while mallees most often don't have one single trunk.
+Red Mallee (Eucalyptus socialis) is a mallee or small tree with yellow to creamy flowers, narrow leaves and dark grey bark.
+It is found in inland areas of South

+Australia, New South Wales, Western Australia and Northern Territory.